AlanChu61/Group-Pokemon-Team/README.md

 # GROUP-POKEMON-TEAM:

-This game aims to group the six pokemon as a team.
-The computer would group pokemon randomly and the player can re-group computer's team if not satissief.
-The play can group his own team by clicking the button under each pokemon's img.
+This game aims to group the six Pokemon as a team.
+- The computer would group pokemon randomly and the player can re-group computer's team if not satisfied.
+- The player can group the own team by clicking the button under each Pokemon's img.

 This game also provide the functionality of viewing pokemon based on given ID range.
-No need to worries your team would get mess if you wanna re-search for other ID region of pokemons.
+No need to worries your team would get messed if you wanna re-search for other ID region of pokemons.

 # Technologies